nlnzcollservices/podcast-collector/documentation/google_spreadsheet_requirements.md

 **If done True, orherwise False.
 Machine readable**

-28. Tick
+28. AB Tick

 **Could be filled by cataloguin team for their use.
 Not machine readable**

-29. Cataloguing notices
+29. AC Cataloguing notices

 **Not implemented yet**

-30. Automatic notice
+30. AD Automatic notice

 **For manually entered podcasts only.
 Machine readable**

-31. Season number
+31. AE Season number
-32. Filepath
+32. AF Filepath